debreczeniandras/symfony-docs/logging.rst

 .. note::

-    When adding handlers in additional configuration files, it's recommended to set an explicit priority to ensure the desired order.
+    When adding handlers in other configuration files, it's recommended to set an explicit priority to ensure they are ordered as expected.

 .. _logging-handler-fingers_crossed: